Fordham-University-Libraries/G-CDL/README.md

 ## Installation
 - Requirements
     - Google
       - your institution must have G Suite/Google Workspace
+      - the account you chose to hosts all the files in G-Drive to must be able to create a ["project"](https://cloud.google.com/resource-manager/docs/access-control-proj)
     - local machine
         - PHP 7.4+
             - [Composer](https://getcomposer.org/download/)